Merve-1/Merve-1/README.md

 - 💻 **Software Development**: Experience in React.js, Laravel, Ethereum smart contracts, and Web3.js.
 - 🧪 **Software Testing**: Skilled in **manual** and **automation testing**, focusing on quality assurance.
 - 🎓 **Educator**: Delivering engaging courses on information security, network security, secure programming, and software testing.

-Got it!
-Here's the updated content for the repositories with the project names listed under each category:

 ---

 ### 🚀 Projects